azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### Visualization and reporting

-1. What tool would you recommend AdventureWorks utilize for constructing their real-time sentiment dashboard?
+1. What tool would you recommend First Up Consultants utilize for constructing their real-time sentiment dashboard?

-    To build a dashboard that updates with sentiments statistics in real-time, AdventureWorks could use Power BI.
+    To build a dashboard that updates with sentiments statistics in real-time, First Up Consultants could use Power BI.
 Note that they would have to use PowerBI.com to build these dashboards, as currently real-time dashboards cannot be built using Power BI Desktop.

 2. How would you build this dashboard using the tool you recommended?

     To build a real-time dashboard in PowerBI, one needs to create a dashboard populated with visuals created using PowerBI QA.
-AdventureWorks would need to create a report (using any visualization) on data coming into the dataset from the Stream Analytics Job.
+First Up Consultants would need to create a report (using any visualization) on data coming into the dataset from the Stream Analytics Job.
 This static report is used to select a visualization, such as the Gauge visualization that can then be pinned to a new dashboard.
 After opening the new dashboard, real-time dashboards are created in Power BI using the QA feature, by typing in a question to visualize in the space provided.
 In the "Ask a question about your data", they would enter a question that would drive the visualization, such as: "average score created between yesterday and today."
 They can set the visualization to use to display the result and then pin the visual to dashboard.
 This new visual will update in real-time as data is inserted into the underlying dataset.

     ![The Power BI dashboard has four panes: two Count of Messages panes, an Average Sentiment, and Upset Users.
 The first Count of Messages pane displays a number (18).
 The second Count of Messages is a pie chart broken out by username.
 The Average Sentiment is a gauge (half-circle donut) chart displaying the Average Sentiment (0.58) in the past 24 hours.
 Upset Users chart is a horizontal bar chart displaying the average of upset users (0.25) in the past 24 hours.](media/image6.png 'Power BI dashboard')